nusCS2113-AY1920S1/website/admin/project-w06-mid-v11.md

 * **User Guide**:
   Start drafting a user guide in a convenient medium (e.g., a GoogleDoc) to describe what the product would be like when it is at v2.0. %%Which means, you can include commands that you may not implement in the project.%%
   * We recommend that you follow the [reference project's User Guide](https://github.com/nusCS2113-AY1920S1/addressbook-level3/blob/master/docs/UserGuide.adoc) in terms of structure and format.
-  * As this is a beginning draft, don't waste time in formatting, copy editing etc. It is fine as long as the tutor can get a rough idea of the features from this draft.
+  * As this is a beginning draft, don't waste time in formatting, copy editing, etc. It is fine as long as the tutor can get a rough idea of the features from this draft.
 You can also do just the 'Features' section and omit the other parts.
-  * Do try to come up with concrete command syntax for feature that you would implement (at least for those that you will implement by v1.4).
+  * However, do try to come up with concrete command syntax for feature that you would implement (at least for those that you will implement by v1.4).
-  * Consider including some UI mock-ups too %%(they can be hand-drawn or created using a tool such as PowerPoint or [Balsamiq](https://balsamiq.com/))%%.
+  * Include a mock-up of how your interface may look (e.g., either GUI or CLI landing screen). %%(GUI mock-up can be hand-drawn or created using a tool such as PowerPoint or [Balsamiq](https://balsamiq.com/))%%.

 * **Developer Guide**:
   Update the developer guide (target user profile, user stories, use cases, and non-functional requirements) based on the feedback from your tutors.